Statewide races at a glance

 Ag Commissioner

-Incumbent Republican Doug Gehring is unchallenged in the primary, as is Democrat Fintan Dooley.
+Incumbent Republican Doug Goehring is unchallenged in the primary, as is Democrat Fintan Dooley.
+Both advance to the November general election.

 Public Service Commissioner

-Republican incumbent Julie Fedorachek is running unopposed for another term on the PSC.
+Republican incumbent Julie Fedorchak is running unopposed for another term on the PSC.
 Democrat Melanie Moniz is unchallenged in his bid to serve on the commission.
+Both advance to the November general election.

 Public Service Commissioner – Unexpired 4-Year Term